 To participate in mobile Philippine Cup betting, all you need is a reasonably modern iPhone, iPad, or Android device, a mobile network connection (cellular or Wi-Fi), and membership at one or more of the sites listed here.
 That said, you won’t find any PBA iPhone betting apps or PBA Android betting apps, as neither Apple nor Google allow offshore sportsbooks to offer native apps on their USA or Philippines marketplaces.

 Fortunately, you don’t need the App Store or Google Play store, as all the best Philippine Cup betting sites utilize mobile-optimized gambling portals that automatically format all their basketball betting lines for whatever smartphone or tablet you’re using.

 Additionally, these web apps aren’t geofenced, which means that you can wager from anywhere inside the country, any time you want.
 Whether you’re driving the lane or chilling in the backcourt, with mobile Philippine Cup PBA betting, you can get those wagers in.
 As long as you’ve got Internet, you’ve got nothing but net with mobile Philippine Cup betting!

 PBA Philippine Cup FAQs

-The PBA “bubble” is the term being used to describe the single location for all the 2020 Philippine Cup games.
-Because of the coronavirus, PBA teams will not travel to different venues and will instead be sequestered in a single venue, playing in the same arena, for the duration of the conference.
+The PBA “bubble” was the term being used to describe the single location for all the 2020 Philippine Cup games.
+Because of the coronavirus, PBA teams did not travel to different venues and instead were sequestered in a single venue, playing in the same arena, for the duration of the conference.